Arefeh902/ExamScheduling/README.md

   2. No teacher should have more than one exam in a day

 - Soft Constraints:

-  1. No two or three consecutive exams are allowed
+  1. Two consecutive exams has a penalty of

-  2. In two consecutive exams, there should be a single day rest
+  2. Three consecutive exams has a penalty of

-  3. There should not be exams in holidays
+  3. Having an exam on a holiday has a penalty of

+  4. Single day rest between exams has a penalty of

+  5. Two day rest between exams has a penalty of

 ### User-Defined classes

-- Course: stores `teacher`, `title` and list of `student ids`.
+- Course: stores `title`, `professor` and list of `student ids`.

 - Student: stores list of `courses`